-Peterborough music festival took place recently and I was invited along to photograph the acts performing throughout.
+I was recently invited along to photograph a local music festival and the acts performing throughout evening.
 This turned out to be one of the funniest shoots I’ve been to in a long while… it was absolutely invaded by photographers!

 Imagine my surprise when I turned up to find that the entire front row of the crowd was full of photographers who had all decided this was a great free show to attend to get some concert shots.
 Now I’m not talking 5 or 10 photographers here, I’m talking at least 30, all armed with their cameras and lenses and flashes (at a concert?!?) of all makes and models and sizes.